chronot1995/dpu-devops-kit/README.md

 A set of pre-defined `playbooks` are provided in this root directory.

+### `bmc-install.yml`

+This playbook will install the DOCA image over the BMC rshim on compatible devices.
+This runs the same playbook as the "doca-setup.yml" file, expect the first tasks pushs the BFB over the BMC rshim

 ### `doca-setup.yml`

 This is the playbook to get an x86 host and DPU fully ready to run DOCA applications.